emoncms/demandshaper/readme.md

 *What happened here?: The smart plug received the MQTT authentication details from the emonbase/emonpi automatically as part of a pairing process enabled by clicking on Allow.
 After connecting to MQTT the smartplug sent a descriptor message that automatically created and configured an emoncms device based on the smartplug device template in the emoncms device module.*

+---

 ### Option 1: Turn On/Off directly

+The most basic mode of operation, turn on/off device from the interface:

 ![demandshaper3.png](images/demandshaper4.png)